London Youth Games

 The main games are made up of over 30 sports and the competition is open to those aged between 11 and 18.

-Over 700 young people trained towards final selection to represent the London Borough of Hackney, with 575 going on to compete for the Borough against the other 32 London boroughs in the London Youth Games 2022.
+Over 700 young people trained to be picked to represent the London Borough of Hackney.
+543 participants went on to compete for the borough in this year’s London Youth Games.

-Hackney accrued 6 team medals and 68 individual event medallists across 9 sports.
+Hackney earned 9 team medals and 52 individual event medallists across 6 sports.

 Standout achievements

-• Stormont House School winning the para athletics both genders for the second successive time
+• Stormont House School boccia team winning the title for the fourth time

-• Sixteen individual medallists from indoor rowing, made up of students from Stormont House School, Mossbourne Academy and Lea Rowing Club
+• 27 individual medallists from indoor rowing, the team was made up of students from Stormont House School, Mossbourne Academy and Lea Rowing Club.

-A huge well done to all participated and helped with this year’s effort and for helping to maintain the London Borough of Hackney as one of London’s elite sporting borough’s.
+A huge well done to all who participated and helped with this year’s effort and for helping to maintain the London Borough of Hackney as one of London’s elite sporting boroughs.

 Results